A material for non-shiny surfaces, without specular highlights.

 Controls wireframe thickness.
 Default is 1.

-Due to limitations in the [link:https://code.google.com/p/angleproject ANGLE layer], on Windows platforms linewidth will always be 1 regardless of the set value.
+Due to limitations of the [link:https://www.khronos.org/registry/OpenGL/specs/gl/glspec46.core.pdf OpenGL Core Profile] with the [page:WebGLRenderer WebGL] renderer on most platforms linewidth will always be 1 regardless of the set value.

 See the base [page:Material] class for common methods.